-When licensing their software, many manufacturers distinguish between named and concurrent licenses.
+When licensing their software, many manufacturers distinguish between named (pay-per-license) and concurrent (pay-per-use) licenses.
 Both models differ in essential points.
 But what are the differences?
 What is the best model for your specific requirements?
 Here are answer to all important questions and clarify which licensing model is recommended in which situation.

 What are named licenses?